Court lines confine netball players to restricted areas. Going beyond the boundaries means you have strayed into an 'offside' position.

-NETBALL POSITIONS UK: The net ball court markings show all 7 of the named players positions.
-The list also explains each abbreviation worn on their bib:
+NETBALL POSITIONS UK: The netball court markings show all seven of the nominated and named players positions.

-The netball court diagram below shows the starting layout for all 7 positions in netball.
+The netball court diagram shows the starting layout for all 7 positions in netball.
 It describes their roles, where they can go, and what they can do on the pitch.
-Learn where 7-a-side players must stand and boundary limitations of their zone.

-Netball court layout and positions divide into three thirds (2 ends and one middle).
+Netball court layout and positions divide the rectangular pitch into three thirds (2 ends and one middle section).
 The netball positions diagram also shows two half circles at each end third.

-Note: The outer netball thirds are scoring areas occupied by the defense keeper [GK] and offense shooter [GS].
+Whereas, each goal circle represents the scoring areas and will be occupied by the defense keeper [GK] and the offense shooter [GS].

 Each team member plays an important role when the game begins and resets.
 All seven players have appointed netball positions and roles.

-Doing so results in an illegal move called 'off-side'.
-This is a breach of netball rules and regulations according to IFNA.
+Going outside your zone results in an illegal move - called 'offside'.
+It is a breach of netball rules and regulations according to IFNA.

 The bright coloured reversible team bibs display the abbreviated initials of allocated field positions.
 This helps to determine the role of players in a netball team and during the game on the netball pitch.

-There are 3 netball defensive players.
-They comprise 1 Wing Defense, 1 Goal Defense, and the Goal Keeper.
+There are three (3) netball defensive players (one Wing Defense, one Goal Defense, and the Goal Keeper).
 The two defenders should stay inside their own defensive third.

 Netball Center players run the middle section for attack and defence.
-Centers stand in the small circle in the middle of the court when play begins.
+Also, 'Centers' will stand in the small circle in the middle of the court when play begins.